Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/general.rst

 ========
 .. image:: /images/general/alr-45/control.png

-The main **ECM** control panel for the AN/ALR-45 and AN/ALR-50 is located on the RIO's right horisontal console.
+The main **ECM** control panel for the AN/ALR-45 and AN/ALR-50 is located on the RIO's right horizontal console.
 The power switch for both system is located on the right side of this control panel and is labeled **PWR - ALR-45/50** (**5**).

 The three three-position switches (**1**, **2** and **3**) on the top control the three operating bands of the AN/ALR-45 allowing exclusive display of that band or removal of that band from the displays.